pradeepkumargoud2025/Networking-Notes/OSPF_Neighbor_States.md

 - Routers can now use the information to calculate routing tables using **Shortest Path First (SPF) algorithm**.
 - Neighbor is fully functional for routing updates.

+## Neighbors Stuck in Exstart/Exchange State ##

+The problem occurs most frequently when you attempt to run OSPF between a Cisco router and another vendor router.
+The problem occurs when the maximum transmission unit (MTU) settings for neighboring router interfaces do not match.
+If the router with the higher MTU sends a packet larger that the MTU set on the neighboring router, the neighbor router ignores the packet.